DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/cellTemplate.md

 ---
 The following details should be taken into account when you use a **cellTemplate**:

 - When the DataGrid is [exported](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/export '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/export/'), it omits customizations made in the template.
-However, you can Use the [customizeCell](/api-reference/50%20Common/Object%20Structures/ExcelExportDataGridProps/customizeCell.md '/Documentation/ApiReference/Common/Object_Structures/ExcelExportDataGridProps/#customizeCell') function to recreate them in the exported file using the ExcelJS API.
+However, you can use the [customizeCell](/api-reference/50%20Common/Object%20Structures/ExcelExportDataGridProps/customizeCell.md '/Documentation/ApiReference/Common/Object_Structures/ExcelExportDataGridProps/#customizeCell') function to recreate them in the exported file using the ExcelJS API.

 #include btn-open-demo with {
     href: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSCellCustomization/"